tmtsoftware/csw/docs/src/main/services/aas/csw-aas-installed.md

 ## Building a CLI Application

-Let's say that we have an existing akka-http application which has some open and some protected routes and we want to build a CLI client which accesses these routes.
+Let's say that we have an existing akka-http application which has some open and some protected routes, and we want to build a CLI client which accesses these routes.

-This is what the routes look like:

 Scala
 :   @@snip [Routes](../../../../../examples/src/main/scala/example/auth/installed/SampleRoutes.scala) { #sample-routes }

 @@@ note
-To know more about how to create secure web apis, please go through
+To know more about how to create secure web APIs, please go through
 @ref:[Akka HTTP Adapter - csw-aas-http](csw-aas-http.md)
 @@@